 Aluminum OX build with some modifications

-This is my OX CNC mill.
+This is my OX CNC router.
 It has been a labor of love for over a year now!
 I hope you find it interesting and inspiring!
 I also hope that it gives some of you more experienced CNC builders a different perspective and some ideas!

 - Build License: